apurugganan/AJ-PURUGGANAN-IS24-full-stack-competition-req97073/README.md

 #### Entry: AJ-PURUGGANAN-IS24-full-stack-competition-req97073.git

 ## Description
-Build a Web Application that tracks and manages Web Applications developed by the Province of BC as outlined in git repository: https://github.com/bcgov/citz-imb-full-stack-code-challenge-req97073 as of March 27,2023.
+Build a Web Application that tracks and manages Web Applications developed by the Province of BC as outlined in git repository https://github.com/bcgov/citz-imb-full-stack-code-challenge-req97073 as of March 27,2023.

 ## Frameworks
 ### Backend